Calaveras Big Trees State Park: Attractions

 Other attractions of Calaveras Big Trees include the Stanislaus River, Beaver Creek, the Lava Bluff Trail, and Bradley Trail.

 Activities

 The park houses two main campgrounds with a total of 129 campsites, six picnic areas and hundreds of miles of established trails.

 Other activities include cross-country skiing, evening ranger talks, numerous interpretive programs, environmental educational programs, junior ranger programs, hiking, mountain biking, bird watching and summer school activities for school children.
-Dogs are welcome in the park on leash in developed areas like picnic sites, campgrounds, roads and fire roads (dirt).
+Dogs are allowed on leash in developed areas like picnic sites, campgrounds, roads and fire roads (dirt).
 Dogs are not allowed on the designated trails, nor in the woods in general.